This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 • characteristics of medically and non-medically attended COVID-19 cases.

-To the extent possible, Abt is using the existing infrastructure set up to conduct network studies to assess risk and characterize disease epidemiology of novel influenza or other novel respiratory viruses among different cohorts.
+To the extent possible, Abt used the existing infrastructure set up to conduct network studies to assess risk and characterize disease epidemiology of novel influenza or other novel respiratory viruses among different cohorts.

 The Results

-Recruitment and data collection are currently under way for all the studies.
-Abt aims to recruit more than 8,000 participants for the five studies.
-We also are collecting electronic data from medical records for 40,000 hospitalized patients for secondary data analyses.
+Abt recruited more than 9,600 participants for the six studies.
+We also collected electronic data from medical records for 78,000 hospitalized and ambulatory patients for secondary data analyses.

 Learn more: